semoglou/extclustval/README.md

 ## Metric definitions

+### Rand Index (RI)

+Rand Index measures how similar two partitions are by looking at all possible pairs of samples.

+For every pair of samples, RI checks whether the true labels and predicted clusters agree:

+- the pair is in the same true class and also in the same predicted cluster, or
+- the pair is in different true classes and also in different predicted clusters.

+The score is the fraction of pairs where this agreement happens.

+A perfect clustering scores `1.0`.
+However, RI is not adjusted for chance, so it can sometimes look high even when the clustering is not very meaningful, especially when many sample pairs are easy to separate.

 ### Adjusted Rand Index (ARI)

-Adjusted Rand Index measures similarity between two partitions by comparing pairs of samples.
-It is adjusted for chance, so random clusterings tend to score near 0.
-A perfect match scores 1.

-### Rand Index (RI)

-Rand Index measures the proportion of sample pairs that are consistently grouped or separated in both the true labels and predicted clusters.
-It is not adjusted for chance.
+Adjusted Rand Index is a chance-adjusted version of the Rand Index.

+Like RI, ARI compares pairs of samples and checks whether the true labels and predicted clusters agree.
+The difference is that ARI corrects for the agreement that would be expected just by random chance.

+A perfect clustering scores `1.0`.
+Random clusterings tend to score near `0.0`.
+Bad clusterings can score below `0.0`.

+ARI is one of the most commonly used external clustering validation metrics because it is permutation-invariant and adjusted for chance.

 ### Normalized Mutual Information (NMI)

-Normalized Mutual Information measures how much information the predicted clusters and true labels share, normalized to a fixed range.
-A perfect match scores 1.
+Normalized Mutual Information measures how much information the predicted clusters contain about the true labels.

+If knowing a sample’s predicted cluster tells you a lot about its true class, NMI is high.
+If the predicted clusters and true labels are mostly unrelated, NMI is low.

+NMI is normalized so that a perfect match scores `1.0`.
+It is permutation-invariant, meaning it does not matter which numeric IDs are used for the clusters.
+However, NMI is not adjusted for chance.

 ### Adjusted Mutual Information (AMI)

 Adjusted Mutual Information is a chance-adjusted version of mutual information.

+Like NMI, AMI measures how much information is shared between the predicted clusters and the true labels.
+Unlike NMI, AMI corrects for the amount of information that would be expected by random cluster assignments.

+A perfect clustering scores `1.0`.
+Random clusterings tend to score near `0.0`.

-It is often safer than NMI when comparing clusterings with different numbers of clusters.
+AMI is useful when comparing clustering results with different numbers of clusters, because it is less likely than NMI to reward structure that appears only by chance.

 ### Homogeneity

 Homogeneity measures whether each predicted cluster contains samples from only one ground-truth class.

+A clustering has high homogeneity when its clusters are pure.
+For example, if one predicted cluster contains only samples from class `A`, that cluster is homogeneous.

+Homogeneity penalizes clusters that mix multiple true classes together.
+However, homogeneity alone does not penalize splitting one true class into many small clusters.

 ### Completeness

 Completeness measures whether all samples from the same ground-truth class are assigned to the same predicted cluster.

+A clustering has high completeness when each true class is mostly captured by one cluster.
+For example, if all samples from class `A` are placed in the same predicted cluster, completeness is high for that class.

+Completeness penalizes splitting a true class across multiple clusters.
+However, completeness alone does not strongly penalize merging different true classes into the same cluster.

 ### V-measure

+V-measure combines homogeneity and completeness into one score.

-V-measure is the harmonic mean of homogeneity and completeness.
+It is the harmonic mean of homogeneity and completeness, so it rewards clusterings that are both class-pure and class-complete.

+A perfect clustering scores `1.0`.
+V-measure is useful when you want a single score that balances over-splitting and over-merging.

 ### Fowlkes-Mallows Index (FMI)

+Fowlkes-Mallows Index is a pair-based clustering metric.

+It looks at pairs of samples and compares which pairs are placed together in the predicted clustering and which pairs truly belong together according to the ground-truth labels.

-Fowlkes-Mallows Index is a pair-counting metric based on the geometric mean of pairwise precision and pairwise recall.
+FMI is the geometric mean of pairwise precision and pairwise recall.
+A perfect clustering scores `1.0`.

+It is useful when you want a score based on pairwise grouping behavior.

 ### Purity

-Purity measures how much each predicted cluster is dominated by its most common ground-truth class.
-It is easy to interpret but biased toward many clusters.
+Purity measures how much each predicted cluster is dominated by a single ground-truth class.

+For each predicted cluster, purity finds the most common true class inside that cluster.
+It then sums these dominant-class counts across all clusters and divides by the total number of samples.

+Purity is easy to understand: high purity means clusters mostly contain samples from one class.

+However, purity is biased toward many clusters.
+If every sample is placed in its own cluster, purity becomes perfect, even though the clustering may not be useful.

 ### Inverse purity

+Inverse purity is the class-oriented counterpart of purity.

-Inverse purity measures how well each ground-truth class is captured by its best matching predicted cluster.
+Instead of asking whether each predicted cluster is dominated by one true class, inverse purity asks whether each true class is well captured by one predicted cluster.

+For each ground-truth class, it finds the predicted cluster that contains the largest number of samples from that class.
+These counts are summed and divided by the total number of samples.

+Inverse purity rewards clusterings that avoid splitting true classes across many clusters.

 ### Clustering accuracy

-Clustering accuracy uses optimal Hungarian matching to align predicted cluster IDs with ground-truth class labels before computing accuracy.
-This is useful when predicted clusters roughly correspond one-to-one with true classes.
+Clustering accuracy compares predicted cluster labels with ground-truth labels after aligning cluster IDs to class IDs.

+Raw classification accuracy is not appropriate for clustering because cluster labels are arbitrary.
+For example, cluster `0` and cluster `5` could represent the same group.

+To handle this, `extclustval` uses optimal Hungarian matching to find the best one-to-one mapping between predicted clusters and true classes.
+It then computes the fraction of samples that are correctly matched under that mapping.

+This metric is most appropriate when the predicted clusters roughly correspond one-to-one with the ground-truth classes.
+It can be misleading when the number of clusters and classes differs a lot, or when the clustering intentionally splits or merges classes.

 ### Pairwise precision

+Pairwise precision measures how reliable predicted same-cluster decisions are.

-Pairwise precision measures, among all pairs placed in the same predicted cluster, how many also belong to the same ground-truth class.
+It looks at all sample pairs that were placed in the same predicted cluster.
+Among those pairs, it measures how many truly belong to the same ground-truth class.

+High pairwise precision means the clustering makes few incorrect merges.

 ### Pairwise recall

+Pairwise recall measures how well true same-class pairs are recovered.

-Pairwise recall measures, among all pairs belonging to the same ground-truth class, how many were placed in the same predicted cluster.
+It looks at all sample pairs that belong to the same ground-truth class.
+Among those pairs, it measures how many were placed in the same predicted cluster.

+High pairwise recall means the clustering makes few incorrect splits.

 ### Pairwise F1

 Pairwise F1 is the harmonic mean of pairwise precision and pairwise recall.

+It balances two types of clustering errors:

+- merging samples that should be separate, and
+- splitting samples that should be together.

+Pairwise F1 is often a better clustering-native alternative to classification F1.

 ### BCubed precision

-BCubed precision measures, for each sample, how pure its predicted cluster is with respect to that sample’s true class, then averages over all samples.
+BCubed precision measures cluster purity from each sample’s point of view.

+For each sample, it looks at the predicted cluster containing that sample and checks what fraction of that cluster has the same true label as the sample.
+These per-sample precision values are averaged across all samples.

+High BCubed precision means samples tend to be placed in clusters containing mostly members of their own true class.

 ### BCubed recall

-BCubed recall measures, for each sample, how well its true class is recovered inside its predicted cluster, then averages over all samples.
+BCubed recall measures class recovery from each sample’s point of view.

+For each sample, it looks at the sample’s true class and checks what fraction of that class appears in the same predicted cluster as the sample.
+These per-sample recall values are averaged across all samples.

+High BCubed recall means samples from the same true class tend to stay together.

 ### BCubed F1

 BCubed F1 is the harmonic mean of BCubed precision and BCubed recall.

+It balances sample-level cluster purity and sample-level class recovery.

+BCubed F1 is useful when clusters have different sizes or when you want a metric that evaluates clustering quality from the perspective of individual samples.

 ## Requirements